AllskyTeam/allsky/README.md

 &nbsp;
 > **NOTES:**
 >	- The ZWO ASI120-series cameras are not recommended due to somewhat poor quality.
 See the [Troubleshooting --> ZWO Cameras](https://github.com/thomasjacquin/allsky/wiki) documentation for notes on the ASI120-series and related T7 / T7C cameras.
->	- The Pi Zero and Pi Zero W, with their limited memory and _very_ limited CPU power (single CPU core), are not recommended.
+>	- The Pi Zero with its limited memory and _very_ limited CPU power (single CPU core), is not recommended.
 You will likely not be able to create keograms, startrails, or timelapse videos.
->	- The Pi Zero 2 and Pi Zero 2 W, with their limited memory and somewhat limited CPU power, are not recommended unless cost is a major concern.
+>	- The Pi Zero 2 with its limited memory and somewhat limited CPU power, is not recommended unless cost is the only concern.
 Creating keograms, startrails, and timelapse videos may or may not be possible.
->	- We have not found any "Pi-compatible" boards that are actually compatible, so buyer beware.
+>	- We have not found any "Pi-compatible" boards (other than the Le Potato) that are actually compatible, so buyer beware.
 ---